AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 ```
 4. This project is based upon a discussion I had with a colleague who had similar issues.
 Please check out his Github for a Wildfly example: https://github.com/jamarsto/MyWildfly.
 I wanted to do this for Tomcat since my customers use this app server and I also wanted to do the load testing of the site.
 5. Tomcat has two flags: antiJARLocking and antiJARLocking.
 These do not seem to solve this particular problem through and were attempting as a solution.
+6. If you are using a Windows Web App and need to warm up your website (.NET, Java, etc.) see this: https://docs.microsoft.com/en-us/azure/app-service/web-sites-staged-publishing#custom-warm-up-before-swap.
+If you are using Tomcat and the WAR file unzipping process is locking your application then you need to use this reverse proxy approach.
+This approach really should be used for any Docker web app deployment.
+I would suspect this issue will occur on-prem and other cloud vendors.

 ## Summary